 Figure F6.
 Climatic impact of the Indonesian Throughflow (ITF).
 The ITF flows from the WPWP through the Indonesian seaways and exits to the Indian Ocean primarily through the Timor Sea.
-From there, part of the ITF flows southward joining the Leeuwin Current and bringing heat and moisture to Western Australia.
+From there, part of the ITF flows southward. joining the Leeuwin Current and bringing heat and moisture to Western Australia.
 However, most of the ITF enters the westward flowing South Equatorial Current (SEC) across the Indian Ocean, where it joins the southward-flowing Agulhas Current.
 With major contribution from ITF water, some of the Agulhas Current flows around the Cape of Africa into the Atlantic Ocean as part of the global thermohaline circulation.
 At present, the ITF receives water from the North Pacific Ocean and to a lesser extent from the South Pacific Ocean through the New Guinea Coastal Current (NGCC), although the relative contributions of these end-members vary seasonally and interannually.
 On longer timescales, the contribution likely depends on changes in climate conditions and tectonic adjustments of the Indonesian Gateway (e.g., Cane and Molnar, 2001).
 NECC = North Equatorial Countercurrent, EC = Equatorial Current.
-Comparing records from Expedition 363 drill sites in the WPWP and northwest Australian margin (marked by yellow circles) will allow us to assess changes in the ITF on different temporal scales.
+Comparing records from Expedition 363 drill sites at the heart of the WPWP and southwestern edge of the IPWP (marked by yellow circles) will allow us to assess changes in the ITF on different temporal scales.
 Figure modified from Oppo and Rosenthal (2010).